Support When In A Relationship With Someone Who Has Depression And Anxiety

 Maintaining mental health

 Maintaining mental wellness also involves setting boundaries to ensure personal needs are met.
 It’s important to recognize when to step back and take a breather, potentially preventing burnout.
 Seeking support from friends, family, or mental health professionals, is important during the healing process.
 Forbes says, “You may want to consider getting psychological help yourself, especially if you live with a depressed person.
-It’s important to take care of yourself so that you don’t end up feeling guilty and become depressed yourself.
-Consider joining a support group and make an effort to get out and spend time with other friends and relatives.
+It’s important to take care of yourself so that you don’t end up feeling guilty and become depressed.
+Consider joining a support group and making an effort to get out and spend time with other friends and relatives.
 Recovery from depression is a slow process for all involved, so make sure to support your own mental and physical health along the way.”
 It is important to remember that it is not only okay but necessary to ask for help if needed.
 Everyone deserves care, including those who care for others.

 Navigating roadblocks from depression and anxiety